aflin/rampart_docs/source/rampart-main.rst

 Where ``jsfile`` is the path of the script to be included.

-If ``jsfile`` is not a absolute path name it will be searched for in the same manner as with `Module Search Path`_ except that in addition to the current directory and the ``process.scriptPath`` directory, it will search in ``/usr/local/rampart/includes/`` and ``~/.rampart/includes/`` rather than the
+If ``jsfile`` is not an absolute path name it will be searched for in the same manner as with `Module Search Path`_ except that in addition to the current directory and the ``process.scriptPath`` directory, it will search in ``/usr/local/rampart/includes/`` and ``~/.rampart/includes/`` rather than the